How to Properly Maintain Your Ladder for Long-Term Safety

 • Signs It’s Time to Replace: If your ladder has any structural damage that can’t be repaired, like severe cracks, large dents, or unstable legs, it’s best to replace it.

 • Manufacturer Guidelines: Check the manufacturer’s instructions regarding the ladder's lifespan and recommended usage hours.
 Some materials, like fiberglass, may degrade faster than others, particularly when exposed to sunlight.
+Specialty ladders designed for unique tasks may have specific maintenance requirements, so consult the manufacturer’s guidelines.

 Final Thoughts